twiddlingbits/twr-wasm/docs/more/debugging.md

 <h1>Debugging</h1>

 <h2>Debug & Release libs</h2>
-There are debug (twrd.a) and release (twr.a) versions of the tiny-wasm-runtime C library.
-The helloworld examples shows how to link to both.
+There are release (twr.a) and debug (twrd.a) versions of the tiny-wasm-runtime C library.
+See the tests example for use of both.
+The "debug" version has debug symbols enabled and is built with -O0.
+The "release" version has no debug symbols and optimization is set to -O3.
+Both have asserts enabled.
+In general, you should use the "release" version unless you wish to step through the tiny-wasm-runtime source -- in which case use the "debug" version.

-There is only a release version of libc++.a
+libc++.a is not built with debug symbols.

 <h2>C/C++ Source Level Debugging</h2>
 In order to enable C/C++ source debugging with wasm and clang, do the following: